spack/spack/lib/spack/docs/basic_usage.rst

 `Python <https://www.python.org>`_ packages are typically installed in the ``$prefix/lib/python-2.7/site-packages`` directory.

-Spack has support for this type of installation as well.
-In Spack, a package that can live inside the prefix of another package is called an *extension*.
+In Spack, installation prefixes are immutable, so this type of installation is not directly supported.
+However, it is possible to create views that allow you to merge install prefixes of multiple packages into a single new prefix.
+Views are a convenient way to get a more traditional filesystem structure.
+Using *extensions*, you can ensure that Python packages always share the same prefix in the view as Python itself.
 Suppose you have Python installed like so:

 .. code-block:: console